gmccreight/flinklab/app/flink_to_kafka_fanout/README.md

 We run it using ./000_all.sh

+### Fixing

+    // added this line
+    val emptyPartitionerToCauseRoundRobin: Optional[FlinkKafkaPartitioner[String]] = Optional.empty()

+    val kafkaProducer = new FlinkKafkaProducer[String](
+      "flink-to-kafka-fanout",
+      schema,
+      producerProps,
+      emptyPartitionerToCauseRoundRobin // Then used it here
+    )

 ### Results

-The CHECK does *not* work.
-Rather, it gets stuck when checking partition 2 (the third partition), which is one greater than Flink's parallelism.
+Before the fix the CHECK did not work.
+Rather, it got stuck when checking partition 2 (the third partition), which is one greater than Flink's parallelism.

     CHECK: should distribute to all topic partitions